 The co-pilot surfaces contextual recommendations directly in the dashboard.
 No inbox digging.
 No manual triage.
 The product does the thinking.

-Three learnings from the beta that shaped how we thought about AI transparency and product simplicity.
+Three learnings from the beta that reshaped how we thought about our audience, expectations, and product direction.

 Four directions that extend both surfaces further into AI-driven automation and conversion intelligence.